xaptum/xaptum-buildroot/README.md

 ## xaprc_eval_tool

 This tool can be used to control the development board for the router cards.
+It uses `libftdi`, not `ftd2xx`, and thus can be run concurrently with the `ftdi_sio` kernel module.

+You can attach to the `/dev/ttyS2` (or `/dev/ttyS3`) serial console while also controlling the development board.

 It is built in `buildroot/output/host/usr/bin/xaprc_eval_tool`.

 `xaprc_eval_tool -s 1 boot romboot reboot` will configure slot 1 to